sylicate/sylicate.online/README.md

 ## :: MOBILE_OPTIMIZATION
 Detecting mobile devices (width < 768px) and automatically:
 Transforming the sidebar into a fixed top header.
-Increasing touch area for buttons.
+Increasing touch range for the buttons.
 Accelerating the Venn Diagram animation (2.5x speed) for a faster mobile animation.
 Simplifying the layout grid to a single column.